Unclog Your Drains

 Dispose of your cooking grease in the trash

-Cooking grease should never go down your pipes or in your garbage disposal.
+Cooking grease should never go down your pipes or into your garbage disposal.
 If left in the drains, it will solidify and clog your pipes.
-Instead, let the grease cool, then pour into an old mason jar or coffee can and toss into the trash.
-If you don’t want to waste a container, pour the grease into a bowl, set in the freezer and let it harden.
-Scoop out the grease into a plastic bag, then dispose in the trash.
+Instead, let the grease cool, pour it into an old mason jar or coffee can, and toss it into the trash.
+If you don’t want to waste a container, pour the grease into a bowl, set it in the freezer, and let it harden.
+Scoop the grease into a plastic bag, then dispose of it in the trash.

 Throw away or repurpose your coffee grounds

-Similar to the cooking grease, coffee grounds are also a bad idea when it comes to pipe drainage.
+Similar to cooking grease, coffee grounds are also a bad idea when it comes to pipe drainage.
 Though coffee grounds won’t harm your garbage disposal, they accumulate easily inside the bottom of pipes and drains, causing major clogs over time.
 Throw them away, or better yet: use coffee grounds for gardening.
-Coffee grounds in fertilizer, compost, and mulch have all been proven to accelerate plant growth.
+Coffee grounds in fertilizer, compost, and mulch have all accelerated plant growth.